-\textbf{Dynamic graph definition.}~ The nodes and edges in a dynamic graph may appear and disappear over time.
-In this paper, we define a dynamic graph as a sequence of static graph snapshots with a temporal order $\smash{\mathbb{G}\triangleq \{ \mathcal{G}_1,\ldots, \mathcal{G}_T\}}$, where the $t$-th snapshot graph $\mathcal{G}_t(\mathcal{V}, \mathcal{E}_t)$ is an undirected graph with a shared node set $\mathcal{V}$ of all time steps and an edge set $\mathcal{E}_t$.
-We also denote its adjacency matrix as $\mathbf{A}_t$.
-Our goal is to learn a latent representation of each node at each time-step $t$, such that the learned representation can be used for any specific downstream task such as link prediction or node classification.
-Please notice that the shared node set $\mathcal{V}$ is not static and will be updated when new snapshot graph arrives, which is the same as ~\cite{sankar2018dynamic,pareja2020evolvegcn}. \\ \textbf{Dynamic graph representation learning.}~ Previous dynamic graph representation learning methods usually extend static graph algorithms by further taking the temporal information into consideration.
+\paragraph{Dynamic graph learning.} Previous dynamic graph representation learning methods usually extend static graph algorithms by further taking the temporal information into consideration.
 They can mainly be classified into three categories: ($1$) \textit{smoothness-based methods} learn a graph autoencoder to generate node embeddings on each graph snapshot and ensure the temporal smoothness of the node embeddings across consecutive time-steps.
-For example, \textsc{DyGEM}~\citep{goyal2018dyngem} uses the learned embeddings from the previous time-step to initialize the embeddings in the next time-step. \textsc{DynAERNN} applies RNN to smooth node embeddings at different time-steps; ($2$) \textit{Recurrent-based methods} capture the temporal dependency using RNN.
-For example, \textsc{GCRN}~\citep{seo2018structured} first computes node embeddings on each snapshot using GCN~\citep{defferrard2016convolutional}, then feeds the node embeddings into an RNN to learn their temporal dependency. \textsc{EvolveGCN}~\citep{pareja2020evolvegcn} uses RNN to estimate the GCN weight parameters at different time-steps; ($3$) \textit{Attention-based methods} use self-attention mechanism for both spatial and temporal message aggregation.
-For example, \textsc{DySAT}~\citep{sankar2018dynamic} propose to use the self-attention mechanism for temporal and spatial information aggregation. \textsc{TGAT}~\citep{xu2020inductive} encodes the temporal information into the node feature, then applies self-attention on the temporal augmented node features.
-However, \textit{smoothness-based methods} heavily rely on the temporal smoothness and are inadequate when nodes exhibit vastly different evolutionary behaviors, \textit{recurrent-based methods} scale poorly when the number of time-steps increases due to the recurrent nature of RNN, \textit{attention-based methods} only consider the self-attention on existing edges and are sensitive to noisy graphs.
-In contrast,~\DGT~leverages Transformer to capture the spatial-temporal dependency between all nodes pairs, does not over-relying on the given graph structures, and is less sensitive to noisy edges. \\ \textbf{Graph Transformers.}~ Recently, several attempts have been made to leverage Transformer for graph representation learning.
-For example, \textsc{Graphormer}~\citep{ying2021transformers} and \textsc{GraphTransformer}~\citep{dwivedi2020generalization} use scaled dot-product attention~\citep{vaswani2017attention} for message aggregation and generalizes the idea of positional encoding to graph domains. \textsc{GraphBert}~\citep{zhang2020graph} first samples an egocentric network for each node, then order all nodes into a sequence based on node importance, and feed into the Transformer.
-However, \textsc{Graphormer} is only feasible to small molecule graphs and cannot scale to large graphs due to the significant computation cost of full attention; \textsc{GraphTransformer} only considers the first-hop neighbor aggregation, which makes it sensitive to noisy graphs; \textsc{GraphBert} does not leverage the graph topology and can perform poorly when graph topology is important.
-In contrast, \DGT encodes the input graph structures as an inductive bias to guide the full-attention optimization, which balances the trade-offs between noisy input robustness and efficiently learning an underlying graph structure.
-A detailed comparison is deferred to Appendix~\ref{section:diff_graph_trans_appendix}.
+For example, \textsc{DyGEM}~\cite{goyal2018dyngem} uses the learned embeddings from the previous time-step to initialize the embeddings in the next time-step. \textsc{DynAERNN} applies RNN to smooth node embeddings at different time-steps; ($2$) \textit{Recurrent-based methods} capture the temporal dependency using RNN.
+For example, \textsc{GCRN}~\cite{seo2018structured} first computes node embeddings on each snapshot using GCN~\cite{defferrard2016convolutional}, then feeds the node embeddings into an RNN to learn their temporal dependency. \textsc{EvolveGCN}~\cite{pareja2020evolvegcn} uses RNN to estimate the GCN weight parameters at different time-steps; ($3$) \textit{Attention-based methods} use self-attention mechanism for both spatial and temporal message aggregation.
+For example, \textsc{DySAT}~\cite{sankar2018dynamic} propose to use the self-attention mechanism for both temporal and spatial information aggregation. \textsc{TGAT}~\cite{xu2020inductive} encodes the temporal information into the node feature, then applies self-attention on the temporal augmented node features.
+However, \textit{smoothness-based methods} heavily rely on temporal smoothness and are inadequate when nodes exhibit vastly different evolutionary behaviors, \textit{recurrent-based methods} scale poorly when the number of time-steps increases due to RNN's recurrent nature, \textit{attention-based methods} only consider the self-attention on existing edges and are sensitive to missing/spurious links in graphs.
+In contrast,~\our~leverages Transformer to capture the spatial-temporal dependency between all nodes pairs, does not over-rely on the given graph structures, and is less sensitive to missing/spurious links.